ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_error_handling.rst

       register: result
       failed_when:
         - result.rc == 0
-        - '"No such" not in result.stdout'
+        - '"No such" not in result.stderr'

 If you want the task to fail when only one condition is satisfied, change the ``failed_when`` definition to

 .. code-block:: yaml

-      failed_when: result.rc == 0 or "No such" not in result.stdout
+      failed_when: result.rc == 0 or "No such" not in result.stderr

 If you have too many conditions to fit neatly into one line, you can split it into a multi-line YAML value with ``>``.